invertase/react-native-firebase-docs/v3.0.0/auth/user.md

 ### reauthenticateWithCredential
 [method]reauthenticateWithCredential(credential) returns Promise containing void;[/method]

 Re-authenticates a user using a fresh credential.
-Use before operations such as [firebase.User#updatePassword](#updatePassword) that require tokens from recent sign-in attempts.
+Use before operations such as [User#updatePassword](#updatePassword) that require tokens from recent sign-in attempts.

 | Parameter |         |
 | --------- | ------- |